-The jewel of the little village is its 12th century parish church.
-Although the bell tower looks ancient, it was only built in 1910; before that, a little steeple used to surmount the western façade of the church.
+The jewel of the little village is its 12th-century parish church.
+Although the bell tower looks ancient, it was only built in 1910; before that, a little steeple was used to surmount the western façade of the church.

 Inside the sanctuary, the recent restoration undertaken in 1975-77 gave back to the church its initial aspect of the 12th century while keeping elements from the 15th century.
 It is an interesting church as its nave is divided into two parts: one for the nuns and one for the congregation.

 - Inside the Romanesque church of Feldbach © French Moments

 The Romanesque church is now located along the touristic “Route Romane d’Alsace” (Alsace Romanesque Route).

 Continue on the D432 road for another 6 km before entering Ferrette.
 Park your car in the carpark located at the foot of the church.

 - The little town of Ferrette under the snow © French Moments